pankajdev0ps/QuickKart/challenges/login-function.md

     New URL will be: `https://azuthservice34x.azurewebsites.net/api/LoginFunction`

-1. Once updated re-run your frontend app and test the login functionality as done previously.
+1. Once updated re-run your frontend app and test the login functionality as previous.